Brian Locher – Seattle Running Coach

 PHILOSOPHY

-As a coach, I don’t prescribe to “high mileage” or “increasing intensity” as the cure-all fix to gain personal records.
-I will make an individualized training plan based on your life, interests and abilities.
+As a coach, I don’t prescribe to “high mileage” or “increasing intensity” as the cure-all fix to running achievement.
+I will make a customized training plan based on your life, interests and abilities.
 And, just like life there will be adjustments along the way, and a progression to your training.

 COACHING EXPERIENCE